Norman Mittelmann

 Norman Mittelmann (25 May 1932 – 17 March 2019) was a Canadian operatic baritone who had an active international opera career from the 1950s through the 1990s.
 A winner of the Metropolitan Opera National Council Auditions, Mittelmann performed periodically at the Met from 1961 through 1984.
-Primarily active with opera houses in Europe, he was a resident artist at the Grillo-Theater in Essen, Germany (1959-1961), the Deutsche Oper am Rhein (1960-1964), and the Zurich Opera (1964-1982) in addition to appearing frequently with other opera houses internationally as a guest artist.
-His voice is preserved on several live complete opera recordings from the 1960s and 1970s that have been released on disc; including performances with Luciano Pavarotti, Renata Scotto, Shirley Verrett, Placido Domingo, Jon Vickers, Birgit Nilsson, and Richard Tucker.
+Primarily active with opera houses in Europe, he was a resident artist at the Grillo-Theater in Essen, Germany (1959–1961), the Deutsche Oper am Rhein (1960–1964), and the Zürich Opera (1964–1982) in addition to appearing frequently with other opera houses internationally as a guest artist.
+His voice is preserved on several live complete opera recordings from the 1960s and 1970s that have been released on disc; including performances with Luciano Pavarotti, Renata Scotto, Shirley Verrett, Plácido Domingo, Jon Vickers, Birgit Nilsson, and Richard Tucker.

 Life and career

 Born into a Jewish family in Winnipeg, Manitoba, Mittelmann graduated from St. John's High School in his native city.
 During high school he was a member of the Winnipeg All Star High School Football Team.
 He first studied singing with Canadian soprano Doris Lewis in Manitoba, before entering the Curtis Institute of Music in Philadelphia on a full scholarship in 1950 at the age of 18.
 At Curtis he was a pupil of Martial Singher, Vladimir Sokoloff, and Richard Bonelli.
 In a 1961 Opera News interview he credited Singher with establishing the core of his technique, and enabling him to be successful professionally.

-After completing his studies at Curtis in 1954, Mittelmann pursued graduate studies at the Music Academy of the West in Santa Barbara, California in 1955 and 1956 where he was a pupil of Lotte Lehmann.
+After completing his studies at Curtis in 1954, Mittelmann pursued graduate studies at the Music Academy of the West in Montecito, California in 1955 and 1956 where he was a pupil of Lotte Lehmann.
 He made his professional opera debut in Santa Barbara in 1956; portraying Count Almaviva in Mozart's The Marriage of Figaro and Harlequin in Richard Strauss's Ariadne auf Naxos in productions directed by Lehmann.
 That same year he performed in the United States premiere of Darius Milhaud's David at the Hollywood Bowl in Los Angeles.
-In 1958 he portrayed Marcello in Giacomo Puccini's La Boheme for his first opera appearance in Canada in a production mounted by the Canadian Opera Company (COC).
+In 1958 he portrayed Marcello in Giacomo Puccini's La bohème for his first opera appearance in Canada in a production mounted by the Canadian Opera Company (COC).
 He later returned to the COC in a critically lauded portrayal of the four villains (Lindorf, Coppelius, Dappertutto and Dr. Miracle) in Offenbach's The Tales of Hoffmann in 1967; a production which he performed both in Toronto's opera house and at Expo 67 in Montreal.